sap-tutorials/Tutorials/tutorials/appstudio-sapui5-create/appstudio-sapui5-create.md

 Make sure you are connected to a Cloud Foundry endpoint to which you will deploy the SAPUI5 application later.

 1. Enter the Cloud Foundry endpoint you want to use.
 If your environment runs in the EU10-region, this is `https://api.cf.eu10.hana.ondemand.com`.
-To do so, use the `cf: Login to Cloud Foundry` command.
+To do so, use the `CF: Login to Cloud Foundry` command.
 From the menu, select **View** and then **Find Command**.
 Type `CF: Login` and then select `CF: Login to Cloud Foundry`.
 Select your endpoint or enter the value for your region and then enter your email and password to proceed.

     !![selectEndpoint](./selectEndpoint.png)